 In 2016, AFMA produced the "Shark and Ray Handling Practices" to guide commercial fishers in southern Australia on best practice for handling these species.
-This can be found on the AFMA website at ('Environment'-'Bycatch and Discarding'-'Sharks').
+This can be found on the AFMA website at ('Protected Species'-' Sharks' - 'Shark and ray handling practices').